xenophonf/powertools-lambda-python/docs/utilities/idempotency.md

 The output serializer supports any JSON serializable data, **Python Dataclasses** and **Pydantic Models**.

+!!! info
-!!! info "When using the `output_serializer` parameter, the data will continue to be stored in your persistent storage as a JSON string."
+    When using the `output_serializer` parameter, the data will continue to be stored in your persistent storage as a JSON string.

+    Function returns must be annotated with a single type, optionally wrapped in `Optional` or `Union` with `None`.

 === "Pydantic"